-- · valuing, listening to and respecting them; - appointing a safeguarding officer, a number of safeguarding champions and a lead trustee/board member for safeguarding; - adopting child protection and safeguarding best practice through our policies, procedures and expectations of staff and volunteers and fostering a culture of good practice in relation to activities promoted by Quaker meetings and groups; - implementing an effective Online safeguarding policy and related procedures; - providing effective management for staff and volunteers through support and roleappropriate safeguarding training, so that all staff and volunteers are able to follow our policies, procedures and behaviour codes confidently and competently; - responding without delay to any allegation or complaint that is made that suggests that a child, young person or vulnerable adult may have been harmed or is at risk of harm; - keeping an open mind when allegations emerge, despite friendships and reputations;
+- Valuing, listening to and respecting them. - Appointing a Safeguarding Officer, a number of Safeguarding Champions and a lead Trustee/board member for Safeguarding. - Adopting child protection and safeguarding best practice through our policies, procedures and expectations of staff and volunteers and fostering a culture of good practice in relation to activities promoted by Quaker meetings and groups. - Implementing an effective Online Safeguarding Policy and related procedures. - Providing effective management for staff and volunteers through support and roleappropriate safeguarding training, so that all staff and volunteers are able to follow our policies, procedures and behaviour codes confidently and competently. - Responding without delay to any allegation or complaint that is made that suggests that a child, young person or vulnerable adult may have been harmed or is at risk of harm. - Keeping an open mind when allegations emerge, despite friendships and reputations.

-- ensuring all staff and volunteers know when and how they should report a concern, what action to take and when to inform a statutory agency; - cooperating fully with police and other statutory agencies in the investigation of abuse; - recruiting and selecting staff and volunteers using the principles of safer recruitment, ensuring all necessary checks are made; - recording, storing, using and destroying information professionally and securely, in line with GDPR legislation and guidance; - sharing safeguarding information and good practice with vulnerable groups and their families; - ensuring that vulnerable individuals and their families know where to go for help if they have a concern, using our safeguarding procedures to share concerns and relevant information with those responsible for safeguarding and/or relevant outside agencies; - using our procedures to manage any allegations against staff and volunteers appropriately; - creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any incidents arising; - ensuring that we have effective complaints and whistleblowing measures in place; - providing a safe physical environment for our children, young people, staff and volunteers, in or out of Quaker buildings, by applying Health and Safety measures in line with the law and regulatory guidance; - building a safeguarding culture where staff, volunteers, adults at risk, children, young people and their families treat each other with respect and are comfortable about sharing concerns; - promoting and fostering a culture of 'informed vigilance' about the dangers of possible abuse and creating an environment where safeguarding is everyone's responsibility; - taking appropriate action where someone is known to have harmed someone or to pose a risk to children, young people or adults, to protect all vulnerable groups such a person will only be able to attend centrally managed activities if appropriate pastoral care can be put in place to support them, along with robust and effective riskmanagement during the event.
+- Ensuring all staff and volunteers know when and how they should report a concern, what action to take and when to inform a statutory agency. - Cooperating fully with Police and other statutory agencies in the investigation of abuse. - Recruiting and selecting staff and volunteers using the principles of Safer Recruitment, ensuring all necessary checks are made. - Recording, storing, using and destroying information professionally and securely, in line with GDPR legislation and guidance. - Sharing safeguarding information and good practice with vulnerable groups and their families. - Ensuring that vulnerable individuals and their families know where to go for help if they have a concern, using our safeguarding procedures to share concerns and relevant information with those responsible for safeguarding and/or relevant outside agencies. - Using our procedures to manage any allegations against staff and volunteers appropriately - Creating and maintaining an anti-bullying environment and ensuring that we have a policy and procedure to help us deal effectively with any incidents arising. - Ensuring that we have effective complaints and whistleblowing measures in place. - Providing a safe physical environment for our children, young people, staff and volunteers, in or out of Quaker buildings, by applying Health and Safety measures in line with the law and regulatory guidance. - Building a safeguarding culture where staff, volunteers, adults at risk, children, young people and their families treat each other with respect and are comfortable about sharing concerns. - Promoting and fostering a culture of 'informed vigilance' about the dangers of possible abuse and creating an environment where safeguarding is everyone's responsibility. - Where someone is known to have harmed someone or to pose a risk to children, young people or adults, appropriate action will be taken to protect all vulnerable groups.
+Such a person will only be able to attend centrally managed activities if appropriate pastoral care can be put in place to support them, along with robust and effective risk-management during the event.